auth0/Auth0.swift/README.md

 #### Add a scope value

 Specify a [scope](https://auth0.com/docs/configure/apis/scopes) to request permission to access protected resources.
 The default scope used is `openid profile email`.
-Regardless of the scope value configured, the `openid` scope is always sent.
+Regardless of the scope value configured, `openid` is always included.

 ```swift
 Auth0